 - Intellectual property (IP) theft or unauthorised access

 - Cybercriminals who are interested in making money through fraud or from the sale of valuable information

-- Industrial competitors and foreign intelligence services, interested in gaining economic advantage for their companies or countries
+- Industrial competitors and foreign intelligence services are interested in gaining economic advantage for their companies or countries

-- Hackers attempting to interfere with computer systems for enjoyment
+- Hackers attempting to interfere with computer systems for the enjoyment

 - Hacktivists who wish to attack companies for political or ideological motives

 - Employees (those who have legitimate access, either by accidental or deliberate misuse)